• Skip to main content

 The Department of Agriculture and/or CCB agents will provide direction on a case-by-case basis.

-What cannabinoids and terpenoids do laboratories test for?
+What cannabinoids and terpenoids are laboratories required to test for?

 Cannabinoids